astrophena/tools/README.md

 - Renamer renames files in a specified directory sequentially, starting from a given number.
 - Starlet is a Telegram bot runner using Starlark.
 - Tgfeed fetches RSS feeds and sends new articles via Telegram.
-- Txtar is a tool for creating and extracting txtar archives.

 Install them: